saifalafeefi/Online-Food-Delivery-System/README.md

 ### 1. Install Python

 #### Windows
-1. Download Python 3.11 from the [official website](https://www.python.org/downloads/)
+1. Download Python 3.9 or 3.10 from the [official website](https://www.python.org/downloads/)
 2. Run the installer
 3. **Important**: Check the box that says "Add Python to PATH" during installation
 4. Complete the installation